andrewJYjang/scat/README.md

 First commit 07 18
-scat will make something great with awesome guys and mini project for real life as all members are very active to support and collaborate amazingly :D
+scat will make something great with awesome guys and mini project for real life problem solutions as all members are very active to support and collaborate amazingly :D